briancribb/strpg-hero-source/pages/game/tavares-commercial-freighter.md

 	<dd>The tanks on the starboard side are just for water.
 When full, these tanks can supply the ship with plenty of water without any need for rationing.
 This includes the sinks, toilets, mopping floors, whatever.</dd>
 	<dt>Septic, Treatment and Liquid/Gas Storage</dt>
 	<dd>
 		<p>These three tanks are where the fun happens.
-One is a septic tank, which is fun to think about Bad stuff comes down, gets processed in the next tank and the freshly cleaned water goes over to the water storage tanks.
+One is a septic tank, which is where the **bad stuff** comes down, gets processed in the next tank and the freshly cleaned water goes over to the water storage tanks.
 We're about fifty years before replicators are invented, so individual toilets are unable to simply make the bad stuff "go away".
 However, the septic tank can be emptied by transporting it out and just never rematerializing it.
 The resulting energy is recycled through the ship's systems.
 Assume that there are special transponders in the tank to help with this.</p>
 		<p>The tank nearest the wall is actually an arrangement of smaller tanks which contain whatever industrial gasses or liquids that the plot requires.
 Coolants are a good example of this.</p>
 	</dd>
 	<dd>These areas are made to look like more machinery for the landing gear, but they're empty.
 Hidden access panels can be removed to store more cargo, and a thin layer of fake machinery inside will shield the empty area from casual scans.</dd>